3 Things That Can Happen If Your Air Conditioner Isn't Level

 • An overheated compressor.

-The compressor is one of the most expensive parts to replace on your air conditioner.
-If it breaks, you’re better off doing air conditioning installation because of this part’s cost.
+The compressor is one of the most expensive components to replace on your air conditioner.
+If it fails, you’re better off doing air conditioning installation due to this part’s cost.

 Water naturally occurs during the cooling process.
-Your air conditioner gets rid of moisture from the air as it cools your house.
-This moisture drains into a pan and then out through a line.
+Your air conditioner removes moisture from the air as it cools your house.
+This moisture flows into a pan and then out via a line.

 • Water pooling around the air conditioner.